eco619/ai-document-library/docs/technical-library/platform-capabilities.md

 -   Forensic investigation workflows
 -   Immutable artifact identity

-The underlying component responsibilities have completed standalone Validation against real operational documentation and are currently being implemented within the unified autonomous platform.
+The underlying component responsibilities completed standalone Validation against real operational documentation before being incorporated into the unified autonomous platform.
+The Continuous Intelligence Platform has completed Implementation Verification and is currently in Baseline Testing against real operational project information.

-These capabilities form the validated architectural and component foundation of the AI Document Library.
+These capabilities form the validated architectural and component foundation of the Continuous Intelligence Platform.

 ------------------------------------------------------------------------

 ## Platform Growth

-Platform growth will extend the validated architectural foundation as the current Implementation phase progresses and as additional enterprise capabilities are introduced.
+Platform growth will extend the capabilities of the Continuous Intelligence Platform while preserving the engineering principles established by the platform and incorporating what is learned through Baseline Testing.

 Examples include: